Skip to content

 • comic-text-detector produces a grayscale probability map

-• Koharu refines that map with post-processing
+• Koharu thresholds and dilates that map with lightweight post-processing

-• the refined result becomes doc.segment
+• the resulting binary mask becomes doc.segment

 How the vision models work in theory